TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         Add JavaScript library files to footer.

-        Same as :ref:`includeJSLibs <setup-page-includejslibs-array>`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).
+        Same as :confval:`includeJSLibs <page-includeJSLibs>`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).

-        The optional properties from :ref:`includeJS <setup-page-includejs-array>`
+        The optional properties from :confval:`includeJS <page-includeJS>`
         can be applied.

         Currently one difference between :typoscript:`includeJS` and :typoscript:`includeJSFooterlibs` exists:
-        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes - behaviour is the same as in :ref:`includeCSS <setup-page-includecss-array>`.
+        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes - behaviour is the same as in :confval:`includeCSS <page-includeCSS>`.

         ..  code-block:: typoscript
             :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript